jacksonrayhamilton/modern.el/README.md

 ### Enable `ido-mode`

-`ido-mode` lets you quickly browse open buffers and your filesystem.
+`ido-mode` lets you quickly browse open files and folders.
 This package's shortcuts are also supported in `ido-mode`.
 Simply add the following to your `~/.emacs` file to enable it:

 ```lisp
 (ido-mode 1)